big city

 Dram shop laws vary by state, and there are some key differences in Indiana that you should be aware of.
 As with all other states, dram shop laws in Indiana are designed to provide legal relief for victims of alcohol-related incidents.

-Under Indiana dram shop law, any person that “furnishes” alcohol to somebody already intoxicated – meaning they sold, served, or gave the alcohol to that person – may be responsible if that person harms somebody else.
+Under Indiana dram shop law, specifically Indiana Code § 7.1-5-10-15.5, any person who “furnishes” alcohol to somebody already intoxicated — meaning they sold, served, or gave the alcohol to that person — may be responsible if that person harms somebody else.
 However, in order to be held liable, the following two conditions must be met:

 1. The person who provided the alcohol must have known that the individual was already intoxicated when they served it.